Recursive Entropic Variational Inference for Nonlinear State-Space Models: Practical Recursive Inference Algorithms

 \subsection{Gauss--Markov Posterior Updates}

 Having established the quadratic approximations that enable recursive computation of the potential functions, we now turn our attention to the computation of the tilted distributions introduced in Proposition~\ref{prop:forward-markov} and Proposition~\ref{prop:reverse-markov}.
 As specified in Assumption~\ref{asm:forward-gauss-markov} and Assumption~\ref{asm:reverse-gauss-markov}, our goal is to maintain the Gauss--Markov structure of the forward and reverse variational posteriors throughout the iterative optimization process.
-To ensure that the updated variational distributions at iteration $[i+1]$ remain within the Gauss--Markov family, we must project the corresponding tilted distributions onto a (conditional) Gaussian form.
+To ensure that the updated variational distributions remain within the Gauss--Markov family, we project the corresponding tilted distributions onto a marginal or conditional Gaussian form.

-We begin by deriving a general moment-matching rule for tilted marginal distributions of the form in equations \eqref{eq:forward-markov-optimal-marginal} and \eqref{eq:reverse-markov-optimal-marginal}.
-These results then directly yield closed-form updates for the parameters $\rhki{m}{0}{i+1}$, $\rhkix{P}{0}{i+1}$, $\lhki{m}{\T}{i+1}$, and $\lhkix{P}{\T}{i+1}$, preserving the tractability and structure of the overall smoothing algorithm.
+We begin by deriving a general moment-matching rule for tilted marginal distributions of the form in~\eqref{eq:forward-markov-optimal-marginal} and~\eqref{eq:reverse-markov-optimal-marginal}.
+These results then directly yield closed-form updates for the parameters $\rhki{m}{0}{i+1}$, $\rhkix{P}{0}{i+1}$, $\lhki{m}{\T}{i+1}$, and $\lhkix{P}{\T}{i+1}$, preserving the tractability and structure of the overall smoothing algorithms.

 \begin{lemma}[Tilted Gaussian moment matching] Let $q^{[i+1]}(x)$ be a tilted distribution of the form

 with $q^{[i]}(x) = \mathcal{N}(x \given m^{[i]}, P^{[i]})$ and a normalizing constant